Once Srila Prabhupada jokingly asked a newly married girl, “Whom do you love more – Krishna or your husband?”

 Prabhupada said, “No problem.
 Keep trying, gradually taste for holy name will develop and love for Krishna will manifest”.

-It is true that unless and until we know a person completely it may not be possible for us to love him/her.
+It is true that unless we know a person completely it may not be possible for us to love him/her.
 Love for a person develops when we start seeing his/her qualities, sacrifices and how much he/she cares for us selflessly.

-It is not that from day 1 we start loving our mother and father.
+It is not that from day one we start loving our mother and father.
 But when we see how selflessly they are taking care of us often sacrificing their own desires and comforts we start developing love for them.

 Krishna also loves us selflessly.
 Whether we love him or not he continues to love us providing all the necessities of life.
 It is true that we suffer too but suffering is meant to correct us.